 Let us know when you're going away and we'll note this on your record.
 Press your pendant when you return home so we know you're back.

-If the phone is left off the hook, it could affect your alarm unit.
+If the phone is left off the hook, it could affect your alarm unit if your alarm unit relies on your landline telephone.

 Make sure you return the phone properly after each call.